kushmadlani/kushmadlani.github.io/_posts/2020-09-28-arxiv-mingpt.md

 completion = ' '.join([train_dataset.itos[int(i)] for i in y])
 print(completion)
 ```
-    This paper considers the problem of finding a single optimal clustering that minimizes a specific number of disagreements i . e . , the sum of the number of observed missing edges within clusters .
+> This paper considers the problem of finding a single optimal clustering that minimizes a specific number of disagreements i . e . , the sum of the number of observed missing edges within clusters .
 The objective of most promising intelligent algorithms appear to be evaluated on the basis of similarity matrix .
 However , most of the problems have with high probability , that they are designed for the pair of clusters are distinct from observational data .
 The optimal clustering must pass through a grid like time varying quality .
 We develop a new algorithm to learn K coordinate dictionaries , with dimensions m_k times p_k up to estimation error varepsilon_k is shown to be max_ k in K mathcal O m_kp_k 3 varepsilon_k 2 .
 Understanding the causes of crime is a longstanding issue in researcher's agenda , while it is a hard task to extract causality from data

 Not bad for a small-ish model (10m vs 160bn for a full GPT-3!) on less than an hour training!
 What worked and what didn't?
 - Topics are current and relevant (expected) - GNNs, reecommender systems...
 - Most sentences are coherent.
-- Example 3 managed to get some maths in there even mentioning the time complexity of the paper's method!
+- Example 3 managed to get some maths in there even mentioning the time complexity of the paper's method which certainly impressed me.
 - EOS and punctuation a bit all over the place.
 - Abstracts aren't always consistent on a topic from start to finish.